-Croc Encounters Reptile Park and Wildlife Center – Tampa
+Croc Encounters Reptile Park and Wildlife Center in Tampa

-Crocodiles, alligators, turtles, tortoises, snakes and amphibians all make their home at Crock Encounters in Tampa.
-While Saturday’s self-guided tours are the least expensive way to see the parts of the park that has been “visitor proofed,” you will get a much closer look, feeding demonstrations, photo opportunities and some hands-on experiences during the guided tours.
+Crocodiles, alligators, turtles, tortoises, snakes, and amphibians all make their home at Crock Encounters in Tampa.
+While Saturday’s self-guided tours are the least expensive way to see the parts of the park that have been “visitor proofed,” you will get a much closer look, feeding demonstrations, photo opportunities and some hands-on experiences during the guided tours.

 Croc Encounters Reptile Park and Wildlife Center

 Hours: Saturdays 11 a.m. until 5:00 p.m.
 Any day for guided tours, depending on availability.